CARTAvis/carta-archived/README.md

 ## Build CASA libraries

-If you have your own gcc/g++/gfortran, please specify the path of them into cmake flag in buildcasa.sh
+The `buildcasa.sh` will use `yum` to install specific version of gcc, g++ compilers and gfortran from casa yum repo.
+But of course you can use any installed build tools.
+Just specify the path of them into cmake flag of building casa part in `buildcasa.sh`.

 cd `your-carta-work`, execute
 `./CARTAvis/carta/scripts/buildcasa.sh`, which does the following things